JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 SEPT 2024:

 Renamed Ambroisen Prosthetics to Paresian Prosthetics.
+Paresian Prosthetics are constructed at the Alchemy Bench.

 Added compatibility for Stoneborn Delights liquors, Mashed's Ashlands liquors, and all of the new Medieval Overhaul liquors to satisfy ingredients for Late Medieval Medicine.